Although I’m an experienced travel it doesn’t mean things don”t go wrong, or there are no longer any bad decisions or mistakes…

-Living this nomadic life, I know things can go wrong.
+Living this nomadic life, I know there can be backpacking mistakes, things can go wrong.
 Things like delays, lost luggage, mother nature taking things into her own hands, falling ill, losing money, it could be anything.
 Backpacking problems or backpacking mishaps can happen to anybody, but they seem to be a regular occurrence for me.
 A backpacking mishap or problem could be lurking around any corner!

 Australia, Sydney 2011 - The first of many backpacking mishaps